Last updated on October 13th, 2018 at 04:14 pm

 Google Analytics is also perfect for influencer campaigns thanks to its Campaign URL Builder.
 This tool lets you create Urchin Tracking Modules (UTM) parameters, specific URLs that track customer actions when clicked.

 Create a UTM parameter for your influencer’s posts, and you can accurately measure the efficacy and progress of your campaign.
-Plus, it works with any ecommerce creator too, meaning you can get measuring your campaign quickly and with ease.
+Plus, it works with any ecommerce website development service too, meaning you can get measuring your campaign quickly and with ease.